Plugins

 Updating a plugin

-When updating a plugin, it is important to run register again just as above to load the new signatures from the plugin and allow Nu to rewrite them to the plugin file ($nu.plugin-path).
+When updating a plugin, it is important to run plugin add again just as above to load the new signatures from the plugin and allow Nu to rewrite them to the plugin file ($nu.plugin-path).
+You can then plugin use to get the updated signatures within the current session.

 Managing plugins